stjude/ChIPseqSpikeInFree/README.md

 ##### 1. bamFiles: a vector of bam filenames

 User should follow ChIP-seq guidelines suggested by `ENCODE consortium(Landt, et al., 2012)` and check the data quality first.
-We highly recommend you 1) to  **remove low-quality or non-unique reads** and to 2) **remove spike-in reads** from your bam files before you run `ChIPseqSpikeInFree` normalization.
+We highly recommend the following:

+1) **Remove low-quality or non-unique reads**
+2) **Remove spike-in reads** from your bam files before you run `ChIPseqSpikeInFree` normalization
 3) Your bam files must **contain a header section** and an alignment section.

 ##### 2. chromFile: chromosome sizes of reference genome.
 `hg19`, `mm9`, `mm10`, `hg19` are included in the package.